Deciphering Your 401(k): Should You Invest, Traditional or Roth, and Target Date Funds

 While retirement plans can be confusing and consequently tempting to neglect, the early moves you make can have a significant impact on your future lifestyle and the age in which you’re able to retire.
 Hopefully this blog gave you some further insight into what you should be considering with regards to your 401(k) options.
 In making investment decisions, always take the time to diligently research the funds you are investing in beforehand or hire an advisor to give you a professional recommendation.
 No matter what investment strategy you take on, the most important and basic step you can take is to diversify your investments.

-Logo for NAPFALogo for Certified Financial PlannerLogo for Fee Only Advisor
+Logo for Certified Financial PlannerLogo for NAPFALogo for Fee Only Advisor